How to Plan a Weekend Getaway in 5 Easy Steps

 Make sure to give yourself a little breathing room in your itinerary to get from one site or activity to the next, to allow for things going wrong, for rescheduling due to bad weather, etc.

 For more about itineraries, see my complete guide to creating a travel itinerary.
-It was written with longer trips in mind, but the basic ideas can be applied to a trip of any length.
+It was written with longer vacations in mind, but the basic ideas can be applied to a trip of any length.

 #5.
 Pack for your weekend away